Ex-Ark/warfarmUtils/README.md

 ## Synopsis

-This ruby script aim to simplify the browsing of the unofficial Warframe Market website http://warframe.market Request the API for multiple items/mods at once, can be given customizable filters, can be used to determine profitable trades and/or best deal.
+This ruby script *aim to simplify* the browsing of the *unofficial* Warframe Market website http://warframe.market

+Requests the API for multiple items/mods at once, can be given customizable filters, can be used to determine profitable trades and/or best deal.

 ## Code Example